 The value of assets and liabilities attributed to a Side Pocket Class shall be determined by the AIFM in consultation with the Investment Manager in a manner consistent with the valuation provisions herein.
-Unless otherwise determined by the AIFM, a Side Pocket Class shall have the same rights and characteristics as any other Class of Units except that Units in Classes other than the Side Pocket Class shall not participate in the assets or liabilities attributable to the Side Pocket Class, the Side Pocket Units shall not participate in the assets or liabilities attributable to the relevant Portfolio and the assets and liabilities attributable to the Side Pocket Class shall not form part of the other assets and liabilities of the relevant Portfolio.
+Unless otherwise determined by the AIFM, a Side Pocket Class shall have the same rights and characteristics as any other Class of Units except that Units in Classes other than the Side Pocket Class shall not participate in the assets or liabilities attributable to the Side Pocket Class, the Side Pocket Units shall not participate in the assets or liabilities attributable to the relevant Portfolio and the assets and liabilities attributable to the relevant Portfolio.
 The liabilities of or attributable to a Side Pocket Class shall be discharged solely out of the assets of that Side Pocket Class.